 It takes a lot of time to create a safe working environment including disabling the Electric Vehicle.
 Using the Emergency Plug® (Plug) this can be reduced to seconds.

-Even though every Plug requires different signals, our Plug simulates the different charging protocols of each EV, we are able to guarantee the Plug’s suitability for 100% of all EVs that comply with the safety protocols of the UN ECE R100 regulation.
-By providing continuous visual feedback from the Plug about whether the EV is still able to drive away or not, we can ensure the safety of users throughout the emergency situation or during the entire maintenance procedure.
+Even though every Emergency Plug® requires different signals, our Emergency Plug® simulates the different charging protocols of each EV, we are able to guarantee the Emergency Plug®’s suitability for 100% of all EVs that comply with the safety protocols of the UN ECE R100 regulation.
+By providing continuous visual feedback from the Emergency Plug® about whether the EV is still able to drive away or not, we can ensure the safety of users throughout the emergency situation or during the entire maintenance procedure.
 Quickly creating and maintaining a safe working environment.

 ANNUAL SAFETY SERVICE

 Our local distributor can provide an annual service, carrying out several tests and calibration.
-Alternatively, the Plug Service Suitcase enables you to carry out your own service via our Plug portal.
+Alternatively, the Emergency Plug® Service Kit enables you to carry out your own service via our Plug portal.

 FREE FIRMWARE UPDATES AND EXTRA WARRANTY

-After registering your Plug on the service portal of our website, you will receive an extra year’s warranty, giving a total of two years.
+After registering your Emergency Plug® on the service portal of our website, you will receive an extra year’s warranty, giving a total of two years.
 This includes the possibility to update new firmware for free, if needed.
-Ensuring you can use your Plug for many years to come
+Ensuring you can use your Emergency lug® for many years to come.

-No the Plug does not switch off the high voltage and main power, i.e. it does not ‘isolate’ the EV.
-This means all the electric options, such as windows.
-Seats, lights of the EV can still be used.
+No. The Emergency Plug® does not switch off the high voltage and main power, i.e. it does not ‘isolate’ the EV.
+This means all the electric options, such as windows, seats and lights of the EV can still be used.

 Not always.
 The R100 regulations oblige an EV manufacturer to ensure that the EV will not drive away under its own propulsion.
 Each EV manufacturer is free to find a suitable solution to prevent this from happening.